s-victor/TinyPedal/docs/customization.md

 Enable hybrid module.

     minimum_delta_distance
-Set minimum recording distance (in meters) between each delta sample.
+Set minimum recording distance (in meters) between each battery charge usage sample.
 Default value is `5` meters.
 Lower value may result more samples recorded and bigger file size; higher value may result less samples recorded and inaccuracy.
 Recommended value range in `5` to `10` meters.

 [**`Back to Top`**](#)